 Delores joined Watsi on July 16th, 2019.
-Five months ago, Delores became the 5256th member to automatically support a new Watsi patient every month.
-Since then, 299 more people have become monthly donors!
-Delores' most recent donation traveled 8,300 miles to support Kyi, a woman from Burma, to fund surgery to heal a severe femur fracture so he can walk again.
+Four years ago, Delores joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Delores' most recent donation traveled 8,300 miles to support Gay, a 15-year-old boy from Burma, to fund surgery to heal a severe femur fracture so he can walk again.